One of them is not like the others (not the guy with no hat).

 In one DVD version of Joseph and the Amazing Technicolor Dreamcoat, two of the brothers (Judah and Benjamin) are played by black actors.
 This is something of a characterization problem, since the two were born to different mothers, according to Genesis.
 The other ten brothers are pretty much all over the apparent ethnicity map (the twelve had the same father, who had four wives).
 And Joseph's father Jacob did have concubines who may have been of different ethnicities than his two wives (who were sisters).
 Jacob having had black sons is not impossible.
 On the other hand, Benjamin is supposed to be full brother of Joseph.
 In any case, that particular version is a comedy.

-In Jesus Christ Superstar, Judas (the Villain Protagonist) is black, while Jesus and the rest of the disciples are white.
+In the 1973 film version of Jesus Christ Superstar, Judas (the Villain Protagonist) is black.
 Some critics saw the casting as racist, but the filmmakers insisted that Carl Anderson was simply the best man for the role.
+Jesus, meanwhile, is white, Mary Magdalene is Asian, and the other disciples are all different races.

 In Hoosiers, the state championship game features the Hickory Huskers playing the "David" role to the "Goliath" South Bend Central Bears.
 However, South Bend apparently toppled a few giants as well.
 Look at the South Bend bench and their section of the stands.
 Racially integrated basketball team, racially integrated cheerleader squad, black head coach(!), and all this happening not in 1960s New York, Los Angeles, or Chicago, but in Indiana, in 1952.